Is Debt Consolidation The Answer to Debt Relief?

 Understanding the Risks of Choosing Debt Consolidation

-The main risks of debt consolidation if it does not help your situation are:
+The main risks of debt consolidation, if it does not help your situation, are:

 - Credit score damage: In the process of consolidating your debts, these companies will tell you to stop paying your debts directly.
 These missed direct payments will reflect on your score.
 Also, if they are successful, they will be settling the debts for less than the amount owed, which will be negatively reflected.
 As a result, your credit score could be worsened before your debts are even consolidated.